U.S. News Rankings

-Named for the Spanish Augustinian St. Thomas of Villanova, Villanova University is still affiliated with the Augustinian Order.
-Located just 12 miles from Philadelphia in the suburb of Radnor Township, Pa., Villanova—often shortened to ’Nova—offers popular student organizations like the Blue Key Society, which gives admissions tours and hosts prospective student days, and Rays of Sunshine, the student community service office.
-A thriving Greek community at Villanova encompasses about 15 percent of the student body.
-Athletics are also important, and the Villanova Wildcats—known for their successful men’s basketball program—compete in the NCAA Division I Big East Conference.
+Villanova University, named for the Spanish Augustinian St. Thomas of Villanova, is still affiliated with the Augustinian Order.
+Located just 12 miles from Philadelphia in the suburb of Radnor Township, Pennsylvania, Villanova – often shortened to 'Nova – offers popular student organizations like the Blue Key Society, which gives admissions tours and hosts prospective student days, and Rays of Sunshine, the student community service office.
+A thriving Greek community at Villanova encompasses about two dozen fraternities and sororities.
+Athletics are also important, and the Villanova Wildcats – known for their successful men's basketball program – mainly compete in the NCAA Division I Big East Conference.
 Incoming freshmen are guaranteed housing for their first three years in any of the 18 residence halls or eight apartment-style buildings.

-Four of Villanova’s five schools serve undergraduate and graduate students, and graduate programs include the Villanova School of Business and School of Law.
-Undergraduates can enter either the College of Liberal Arts and Sciences, Villanova School of Business, College of Engineering, or College of Nursing.
-Perhaps due to their use as military hospitals during the Civil War and World War I, university myth has it that two on-campus buildings, Alumni Hall and Dundale Mansion, are haunted.
-Villanova is also home to the famous Liberty Bell’s twin, known as the "Sister Bell," which was originally ordered as a replacement after the Liberty Bell cracked on George Washington’s birthday in 1846.
+Four of Villanova's five schools serve undergraduate and graduate students, and graduate programs include those in the Villanova School of Business and School of Law.
+Undergraduates can enter the College of Liberal Arts and Sciences, Villanova School of Business, College of Engineering or College of Nursing.
+Perhaps due to their use as military hospitals during the Civil War and World War I, university myth has it that two on-campus buildings, Alumni Hall and Picotte Hall at Dundale, are haunted.
+Villanova is also home to the famous Liberty Bell's twin, known as the "Sister Bell."

 |School mission and unique qualities (as provided by the school):|